The difference between product development and product management tools — and why you need both

 Product development tools are great for their intended purpose of managing development-related tasks, but they aren’t built to support the product management process.

-Because product development tools are built for just that — development — it’s easy to skip the important step of identifying and validating customer pain points and instead jump straight into designing a solution.
+Because product development tools are built for just that — development — it’s easy to skip the important step of identifying and validating customer pain points and instead jump straight into assuming a particular solution.
 And when a solution is based on assumptions instead of on data and true customer needs, teams end up wasting time on products that miss the mark.

 Product development tools like Jira aren’t designed to help understand users or prioritize what to build next — they’re optimized for delivery.
 Another shortcoming for product managers is a lack of a clear way to visualize and share a high-level roadmap of releases.